-Pennsylvania began an intensive survey to delimit the outbreak and instituted a quarantine to prevent spread of the insect.
-The quarantine applied to movement of brush, debris, bark, or yard waste; logs, stumps, or any tree parts; firewood of any species; grapevines and nursery stock.
-The quarantine also covers crates; landscaping, remodeling or construction waste; and such outdoor household articles as recreational vehicles, lawn tractors and mowers, mower decks, grills, grill and furniture covers, tarps, mobile homes, tile, stone, deck boards, mobile fire pits, any associated equipment and trucks or vehicles not stored indoors (PA DoA 2015).
+Upon discovering the insect in 2014, Pennsylvania began an intensive survey to delimit the outbreak and instituted a quarantine to prevent spread of the insect.
+The quarantine applied to movement of all known or suspected vectors, including brush, debris, bark, or yard waste; logs, stumps, or any tree parts; firewood of any species; grapevines; nursery stock; and crates; landscaping, remodeling or construction waste; and such outdoor household articles as recreational vehicles, lawn tractors and mowers, mower decks, grills, grill and furniture covers, tarps, mobile homes, tile, stone, deck boards, mobile fire pits, any associated equipment and trucks or vehicles not stored indoors (PA DoA 2015).

-Lanternflies lay egg masses on smooth bark, stone, and other vertical surfaces.
+Lanternflies lay egg masses on smooth bark, including on willow, maple, poplar, sycamore, and such fruit trees as plum, cherry, and peach.
+[APHIS alert] Lanternflies also lay eggs on brick, stone, and other vertical surfaces.
 Possible egg sites include vehicles, campers, yard furniture, farm equipment or other items stored outside, or even masonry walls (PA DoA 2015).

 Nymphs develop through four immature stages.
 During this development, they spread from the hatching site by crawling (PA DoA 2015).
 The first three instars have been found on 30 species in Pennsylvania, including oak, birch, blackgum, and poison ivy.
-Third instars seek tree of heaven (Ailanthus altissima); in fact, they die if don’t find Ailanthus (Rhodes 2015).
-Unfortunately, Ailanthus is an introduced and invasive tree that is widespread in the Mid-Atlantic region (as well as elsewhere in North America).
+Third instars seek tree of heaven (Ailanthus altissima) – an introduced and invasive tree that is widespread in the Mid-Atlantic region (as well as elsewhere in North America).
 Immature instars crawl up the trunk early in the day, then back down in the afternoon or evening, so sticky bands can effectively trap the insect (Spichiger 2015).
 Fourth instar nymphs are very active (unlike adults or earlier instars); they hop and fly several feet (Rhodes 2015).
 Adults appear as early as July (see photo).
 Adults are poor flyers, but strong jumpers (PA DoA 2015).

 In the fall, adults seek tree of heaven (Ailanthus) as the preferred site for egg laying.
 However, as noted above, lanternflies will use a wide range of smooth vertical surfaces (PA DoA 2015).